MichelSc/playgroundsparql/README.md

   - application class versus meta class: rdf:type?
     - no inheritance ...
   - are metaconcepts rdf:Property's
-- question: will have to implement the inheritance in the semantics
+  - question: do we have to implement the inheritance in the semantics
     - if observable o2 is a subclass of observable o1, then it inherits its contexts (and therefore its dimensions)
     - (we do the same when we instantiate a Class: we get all the attribute definitions from all superclasses)
+- replica ontology
+  - mm:elements
+    - use generic mm:elements or specific property
+    - rely or type or on property to trigger the rule
+    - present choice: use mm:elements and rely on type
+    - possible alternative: remove mm:elements
+      - TODO evaluate